Alcoa Premiere: Overview

 One first-season episode ("The Jail") had been produced with the intention of airing as an episode of Alfred Hitchcock Presents, but was shown on Alcoa Premiere instead.
 The episode was written by Ray Bradbury and produced by the AHP crew, with Hitchcock credited as executive producer of the aired episode.

 Broadcast history

 During its first season, the show was broadcast on Tuesday evenings at 10:00 pm.
 The show moved to Thursday evenings at the same time for its second season.
+Unusually, the first season of the show was contracted for 14 hour-long episodes and 14 half-hours.

 Awards

 The anthology was nominated for 14 Emmy Awards during its two-year run.